-To conserve soil resources and quality Х X Х No relationship.
-To minimise the production of waste N/A N/A N/A To improve the health of the population N/A N/A N/A To reduce crime and nuisance N/A N/A N/A To conserve natural and manmade resources Х x X No relationship.
-Overall commentary nents Policy H3 of th mental consideratio nd should ensure that residential developme account. nts provide an appropriate range and m
+To conserve soil resources and quality Х Х Х No relationship.
+To minimise the production of waste N/A N/A N/A To improve the health of the population N/A N/A N/A To reduce crime and nuisance N/A N/A N/A To conserve natural and manmade resources Х Х Х No relationship.
+Overall commentary This policy compliments Policy H3 of the Core Strategy and should ensure that residential developments provide an appropriate range and mix of housing.
+Policy safeguarding exists to ensure that environmental considerations are taken into account.

-Policy H4: Type of housing SEA Objective ect , significance of the e fect in terms of the th Summary Explanation Enhancement a Short term Medium term Long term (1 - 5 years) (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.
+Policy H4: Type of housing SEA Objective ect , significance of the e fect in terms of the th Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.
 To maintain and enhance the quality of landscapes and townscapes + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.
 To improve quality of surroundings N/A N/A N/A To conserve and where appropriate enhance the historic environment and cultural heritage + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.
 To improve air quality + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.
 To reduce the effect of traffic on the environment + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.
 To reduce contributions to climate change + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.
 To reduce vulnerability to climate change + + + Overall the policy is compatible and has a positive impact on the relevant baseline data.